Gig Workers Reveal How Much They Can Make

 Four hours a day, six days a week

-We next spoke to Arif, a delivery rider for Happy Fresh, a grocery buying service, about his experience with the gig economy.
-Happy Fresh and the grocery delivery service itself is quite new in Malaysia, so we were interested in finding out if it provided a living wage.
+We next spoke to Arif, a delivery rider about his experience with the gig economy.
+We were interested in finding out if it provided a living wage for Arif just by working this gig job.

-Arif also said that this job allows him a lot of free time everyday, as most days it takes him less than four hours for him to complete 10 orders.
+Arif also said that this job allows him a lot of free time everyday.
+Most days it takes him less than four hours to complete 10 orders.

 However, this doesn’t mean that if Arif works longer than four hours a day, he can take more than 10 orders.